TheStoryOfCampion/PatternAvenue/README.md

 # PatternAvenue

 How to run the program:
+0. clone the repo and locate the repo on your local machine
 1. Open the location of the cpp and h files
 2. open terminal in said location
 3. run the command "make"